nuclearsandwich/sundata-parser/README.md

 Download the zip file and extract it somewhere either near your data or within easy reach of your Terminal.

+Click the green "Clone or Download" button, then select "Download ZIP".

+- Chrome/macOS, the file will be saved into your "Downloads" folder as "sundata-parser-master.zip"
+- Safari/macOS, the file will be saved into your "Downloads" folder and unziped into the folder "sundata-parser-master"
+- Firefox/macOS, the file will be saved into your "Downloads" folder.
+Firefox will ask if you want to open it with  "Archive Utility" (the default handler application).

 ## Running locally